 I have been invited to speak on social media to promote a healthy lifestyle for my local community – am I indemnified for this?

-Medical Protection membership does not include indemnity for claims arising from material published or broadcast by you, or on your behalf, or to which you have contributed.
+Medical Protection would be unlikely to assist with claims arising from any material published or broadcast by you, or on your behalf, or to which you have contributed.
 This is because it is not directly arising from your professional relationship with patients.
-This would not affect your right to request assistance in relation to other issues arising from such activity (for example a complaint to your professional regulator).
+In the unfortunate event you were the subject of a complaint to your regulator as a result of social media activity, you can approach Medical Protection for assistance in the usual way.

 A patient has sent me a friend request on Facebook – what should I do?